projectacrn/acrn-hypervisor/doc/developer-guides/trusty.rst

    a.
 Save World context for the World that caused this ``vmexit``
       (Secure World)
    #.
-Restore World context for next World (Normal World (UOS_Loader))
+Restore World context for next World (Normal World: User VM OS bootloader)
    #.
-Resume to next World (UOS_Loader)
+Resume to next World (User VM OS bootloader)
 #.
-UOS_Loader
+User VM OS bootloader

    a.
 Continue to boot

 EPT Hierarchy
 *************

-As per the Trusty design, Trusty can access Normal World's memory, but Normal World cannot access Secure World's memory.
-Hence it means Secure World EPTP page table hierarchy must contain normal world GPA address space, while Trusty world's GPA address space must be removed from the Normal world EPTP page table hierarchy.
+As per the Trusty design, Trusty can access the Normal World's memory, but the Normal World cannot access the Secure World's memory.
+Hence it means the Secure World EPTP page table hierarchy must contain the Normal World GPA address space, while the Trusty world's GPA address space must be removed from the Normal World EPTP page table hierarchy.

 Design
 ======

-Put Secure World's GPA to very high position:  511 GB - 512 GB.
-The PML4/PDPT for Trusty World are separated from Normal World.
-PD/PT for low memory (< 511 GB) are shared in both Trusty World's EPT and Normal World's EPT.
+Put the Secure World's GPA to a very high position:  511 GB - 512 GB.
+The PML4/PDPT for the Trusty World are separated from the Normal World.
+PD and PT for low memory
+(< 511 GB) are shared in both the Trusty World's EPT and the Normal World's EPT.
-PD/PT for high memory (>= 511 GB) are valid for Trusty World's EPT only.
+PD and PT for high memory (>= 511 GB) are valid for the Trusty World's EPT only.

 Benefit
 =======

-This design will benefit the EPT changes of Normal World.
-There are requirements to modify Normal World's EPT during runtime such as increasing memory, changing attributes, etc. If such behavior happened, only PD and PT for Normal World need to be updated.
+This design will benefit the EPT changes of the Normal World.
+There are requirements to modify the Normal World's EPT during runtime such as increasing memory and changing attributes.
+If such behavior happens, only PD and PT for the Normal World need to be updated.

 .. figure:: images/ept-hierarchy.png
    :align: center
    :width: 800px
+   :name: ept-hierarchy

-   :name: EPT hierarchy pic
+   EPT Hierarchy

 API
 ===